PetoAdam/ChessBot/README.md

 Before you begin, ensure you have the following prerequisites:

-- [ROS 2](https://index.ros.org/doc/ros2/Installation/): Install ROS 2 Humble according to your system's requirements.
+1. [ROS 2](https://index.ros.org/doc/ros2/Installation/): Install ROS 2 Humble according to your system's requirements.

-- [Webots](https://cyberbotics.com/): Download and install Webots, as it's the simulation environment used for the project.
+2. [Webots](https://cyberbotics.com/): Download and install Webots, as it's the simulation environment used for the project.
+The project uses Webots R2023b.

+3. All the packages defined in install_apt_dependencies.
+If you run Ubuntu 22.04, run ```sudo ./dependencies/install_apt_dependencies.sh```.
+If you have a different Linux distribution or package manager, make sure to download the neccessary packages manually.

+4. Python3.10+ with the required pip packages defined in pip_requirements.txt.
+To install all of them, run ```pip3 install -r dependencies/pip_requirements.txt```.

-- A system with the necessary hardware requirements to run the simulation.
+5. A system with the necessary hardware requirements to run the simulation.

-    Note: You can use the [install_dependencies.sh](install_dependencies.sh) script to install all the neccessary dependencies for Ubuntu.
-(TODO)

 ## Installation